Issue/Allegation: Gender discrimination

-If you wish to pursue your claims against Microsoft, you will need to file your own charge of discrimination with the Equal Employment Opportunity Commission.
-Your deadline to do so runs from June 25, 2018, the date that the judge denied the class certification motion.
-Generally, the time to file an EEOC charge is either 180 or 300 days from the last act of discrimination depending on the state in which you worked.
+If you wish to pursue your own federal claims against Microsoft, you may need to file your own charge of discrimination with the Equal Employment Opportunity Commission.
+It is possible that your deadline to do so may run from June 25, 2018, the date that the district court denied Plaintiffs’ class certification motion.
+Generally, the time to file an EEOC charge is either 180 or 300 days from the last act of discrimination, depending on the state in which you worked.
 In Washington state, the deadline is 300 days for such federal claims.
 If you wish to discuss the timing and filing of the charge of discrimination to fully protect your potential legal claims, you may contact us at (212) 245-1000 or (415) 956-1000.

 Plaintiffs filed a reply brief in support of their motion for class certification on February 9, 2018.
 A public version of the motion is available here.
 Plaintiffs filed three expert reports in support of their reply brief.
 Public versions of these expert reports are available here, here, and here.

 Plaintiffs filed their motion for class certification on October 27, 2017.
 A public version of the motion is available here.
 Plaintiffs are currently seeking to unseal most of the evidence in support of their motion and expect more of that material to be publicly available in the coming months.
 Microsoft’s opposition to the motion for class certification is due on January 5, 2018, and Plaintiffs’ reply is due on February 9, 2018.
 After that, the Court will issue an order, which typically takes from one to five months.
 Plaintiffs’ motion seeks certification of a class of female employees who worked in the Engineering or I/T Operations Professions and in stock levels 59-67 from September 16, 2012 to the present.